IN2-Moist/2Take1-Moist-Script/README.md

 Script Kick
  Most Effective Script Event Kick, but like other methods will be blocked by any half decent menu.

+Random ScriptEvent Spam
+  Sends Random Script Events from the kicks.ini file with some nice parameters

 Send Event:  Vector Method | Stat Method | Rando Method | Moist Method | Bit Method uses kicks.ini file event hashes